 Free trade economics is about making production portable and moving it anywhere in the world for the sake of cheaper labor costs.
 It separates investments from production for the sake of profit at the expense of the value of workers and labor.

-.
+The value of workers and labor has been discounted and deflated.
 Along with the trade deficit this represents trillions of dollars in value lost forever.
 With the bail out costing trillions of more dollars, free trade economics is a very bad concept.
 It is now an economic cancer that spreading across the globe.

-President Obama use the term the "new world order" more than once
+President Obama use the term the "new world order" more than once at international money conferences without ever defining what it meant.

 The first question to ask is this...
-Who said we had to compete like this with one another for the same jobs in a global economic arena
+Who said we had to compete like this with one another for the same jobs in a global economic arena?

 http://tapsearch.com/free-trade-economics http://tapsearch.com/flat-world